Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Main results

 \begin{remark}[Sign calibration of spectral estimator] As the eigenvectors of a matrix are insensitive to sign flip, the spectral estimators $ x^{\spec}_1,x^{\spec}_2 $ are defined up to a change of sign.
 In \Cref{thm:main-thm-joint-dist}, we pick the signs so that the resulting overlaps $\rho_1^{\spec}, \rho_2^{\spec}$ are positive.
 In practice, there is a simple way to resolve the sign ambiguity: one can match the sign of $\expt{(\rho_1^{\lin} X_1 + \rho_2^{\lin} X_2 + W^{\lin})\, (\rho_i^{\spec} X_i + W_i^{\spec})}$ with that of the scalar product $\inprod{x^{\lin}}{x^{\spec}_i}$, as the latter can be computed empirically (without knowing $ x_1^*,x_2^* $). \end{remark}

-\begin{remark}[Master theorem for $\alpha = 1/2$] \Cref{thm:main-thm-joint-dist} assumes $ \alpha\in(1/2,1) $ (see \Cref{itm:assump-alpha}).
-Nonetheless, the conclusion of \Cref{thm:main-thm-joint-dist} continues to hold for $ \alpha = 1/2 $ with a twist in the definition of the spectral estimators.
+\begin{remark}[Master theorem for $\alpha = 1/2$] Even though we assume $ \alpha\in(1/2,1) $ (see \Cref{itm:assump-alpha}), the conclusion of \Cref{thm:main-thm-joint-dist} still holds for $ \alpha = 1/2 $ with a slight modification in the definition of the spectral estimators.
 In this case, as $n\to \infty$ the top two eigenvectors given by the spectral method correspond to the same limiting eigenvalue.
-These eigenvectors, $v_1(D)$ and $v_2(D)$, provide an estimate on the subspace spanned by $x_1^*, x_2^*$.
+These eigenvectors, $v_1(D)$ and $v_2(D)$, estimate the subspace spanned by $x_1^*, x_2^*$.
 To estimate each individual signal, we search for a vector in $ \spn\curbrkt{v_1(D),v_2(D)} $ whose correlation with $ x^{\lin} $ is closest to the theoretical prediction from \Cref{thm:main-thm-joint-dist}.
 Indeed, let $ x_1^{\spec},x_2^{\spec} $ be defined as

 Then, \Cref{eq:psiX1joint,eq:psiX2joint} hold, provided $ \expt{G\cL(Y)} \ne 0 $ (which guarantees that the linear estimator attains nonzero overlaps; see \Cref{itm:assump-preproc-lin} and \Cref{eqn:def-rho-lin-12}).
-We stress that \Cref{eqn:xspec-alpha-half} is practically computable since it only involves $x^{\lin}$ and theoretical predictions.
-If $x^{\lin}$ is ineffective (which is the case, for example, in mixed phase retrieval; see \Cref{sec:eval-overlap-lin}), a similar grid search can still be performed if the statistician is given as side information a vector with known correlation with a signal.
+We stress that \Cref{eqn:xspec-alpha-half} is computable in practice since it only involves $x^{\lin}$ and theoretical predictions.
+If $x^{\lin}$ is ineffective (which is the case, for example, in mixed phase retrieval, as mentioned in \Cref{sec:results-examples}), a similar grid search can still be performed if the statistician is given as side information a vector with known correlation with a signal.
 The reader is referred to \Cref{rk:alpha-half-rmt,rk:alpha-half-amp} for the adaptation of our proofs to the case $\alpha=1/2$. \end{remark}

 Equipped with \Cref{thm:main-thm-joint-dist}, we can combine the linear and spectral estimators to improve the performance in the recovery of $x_1^*$ and $x_2^*$.
 Formally, consider the (rescaled) linear and spectral estimators $ x^{\lin}\in\sqrt{d}\,\bbS^{d-1} $ and $ x_1^{\spec},x_2^{\spec}\in\sqrt{d}\,\bbS^{d-1} $.
 Define